OCAF: Fostering Arts Education & Events in Northeast Georgia

 VISION

-OCAF was created to enrich lives and help build a vibrant community through the arts.
 OCAF maintains a vision to inspire creativity, learning, and personal growth through visual arts exhibitions art education, cultural events, and community collaborations.

-OCAF is a non-profit 501(c)(3) charity.
+OCAF is a 501(c)(3) nonprofit organization.

 HISTORY